nachorpaez/osquery-vscode-extension/README.md

 ## Usage
 For testing, you can load the extension with `osqueryi`.

 By default, osquery does not want to load extensions not owned by root.
-You can either change the ownership of crowdstrike.ext to root, or run osquery with the `--allow_unsafe` flag.
+You can either change the ownership of vscode_extensions.ext to root, or run osquery with the `--allow_unsafe` flag.

 ```bash
 osqueryi --extension /path/to/vscode_extensions.ext